20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Spectacular landscape at The Wave in Arizona one of the best places to visit and top things to do in AZ

-This area is home to some of the most spectacular formations in the US, from Buckskin Gulch slot canyon to the extraordinary North Coyote Buttes, also known as The Wave Arizona.
+Vermilion Cliffs National Monument is a geologic wonder sandwiched between Kanab UT and Page AZ.
+It’s home to some of the most spectacular formations we’ve seen so far in the US, including Buckskin Gulch slot canyon and the extraordinary North Coyote Buttes, which is also known as The Wave.

+If you can win an elusive permit to the hike The Wave, you’ll be rewarded with access to one of the most magical landscapes on the planet.
 If not, you can still visit South Coyote Buttes, White Pocket or Buckskin Gulch slot canyon.
-Either way, the Vermilion Cliffs should be firmly on every best things to do in Arizona bucket list.
+Either way, the Vermilion Cliffs should be firmly on your Arizona itinerary.

 • Hike to the insanely photogenic Wave at North Coyote Buttes